 Students enrolled in community colleges will have to fulfill their general education requirements in addition to the course requirements for their chosen major.

-Community colleges offer many different majors to study.
+Community colleges offer many majors to study.
 Most community colleges offer a wide variety of programs, including professional track associate degrees like business, technology programs, and industry-specific certifications.

 Many community college students also choose programs that require further studies, like teacher education programs, engineering, or other technical fields.
 Some community colleges also offer programs in the fine arts, including visual art and the performing arts.

 Community colleges are the perfect place to explore creative interests in a low-stress environment.
-Whether students focus on fine arts or just take fine arts courses to fulfill elective requirements, community colleges give students a chance to develop important and applicable creative skills.
+Whether students focus on fine arts or simply take fine arts courses to fulfill elective requirements, community colleges give students a chance to develop important and applicable creative skills.